Ski resorts with backcountry access|Hokkaido edition

 Photo: Hokkaido Backcountry Guides

-Stable conditions almost every day from December to March
+The conditions are stable almost every day from December to March.

-The Shakotan Peninsula juts out from the northwestern part of Hokkaido.
+The Shakotan Peninsula juts out into the northwest of Hokkaido.
 Located at its base, Kiroro Ski Resort is at the foot of Mt.
 Yoichi, overlooking Niseko to the south and Sapporo to the east.
-Compared to other ski resorts in Hokkaido, the course arrangement in terms of altitude difference, running distance, and slope is more suitable for beginner to intermediate skiers, but the surrounding mountains, including Mt.
-Yoichi, and the ski resorts There are many slopes that are suitable for enjoying BC.
+Compared to other ski resorts in Hokkaido, the resort's course arrangements, including elevation difference, run length, and slope, are more suited to beginners and intermediate skiers, but the surrounding mountains, including Mt.
+Yoichi, and the slopes surrounding the ski resort offer many slopes suitable for backcountry skiing

 Photo: Hokkaido Backcountry Guides Photo: Hiroshi Suganuma